LaunchCodeEducation/java-web-development/docs/_sources/chapters/interfaces-and-polymorphism/exercises.rst.txt

 .. admonition:: Tip

-   Instead of declaring and initializing a ``comparator`` object, we could combine steps 1 and 2 by using a single statement:
+   Instead of declaring and initializing the ``comparator`` object, we could combine steps 1 and 2 by using a single statement:

    .. sourcecode:: Java